-WP2 will explore how to better prioritise EPs in the city environment using transformation products in the indoor air and surface water environments as a case study.
+WP2 will explore how to better prioritise EPs in the city environment using transformation products in the indoor air and surface water environments

+NORMAN Association (N° W604002510) - Network of reference laboratories, research centres and related organisations for monitoring of emerging environmental substances.
+This Bulletin is produced with the generous support of INERIS. as a case study.
 WP2 will also further develop and apply some of the cutting edge analytical technologies to understand the exposure of humans and the environment to emerging pollutants in the indoor environment and surface waters in cities.